Leaders, the captain of the ship – Karin Hurt [Interview]

 It’s interesting clearly, over time there has been more of a migration away from this top-down and to create more of a collaborative, the servant leadership, the engaging, and yet you still see some organizations not acting that way.
 Some governments are not acting that way, right?
 And that’s interesting.

 It’s not been a total evolution, and I think, it’s the leaders that are really what we call winning well, getting results without losing your soul by being a decent human being are the people who can show up with confidence and humility and focus on results and relationships and, really manage that balancing act.
+I think When we think about it now, in these crazy, uncertain times there are a couple of things that are really vital, and the number one is absolutely empathy.

 We are leading in a circumstance where the whole world is dealing with real uncertainty both professionally and personally and you’ve got to know that every person on your team is dealing with a nuance that you may not even know about, so is under tremendous stress.